-The LandUse Learning Center (LLC) is a demonstration garden depicting sustainable practices in local land use; native habitats, urban areas and agriculture.
+The LandUse Learning Center (LLC) is a demonstration garden that exhibits sustainable practices for the three main land uses of southern California: native habitats, urban areas, and agriculture.

 The LLC serves as an educational tool for empowering southern Californians to practice natural resource stewardship at home, at work, and in the community.
 Each area includes labeled plants with accompanying plant lists.
 The three garden areas demonstrate ways that land management practices, wise land use planning, and retrofits can be used to create urban and agro-ecosystems that function more like healthy natural ecosystems.